Wall Slammer: Whitewater Rafting in the Royal Gorge

 Learning the Drill

-The first thing that happens as you slide out onto the Arkansas River is the command drill.
+The first thing that happens as you slide out onto the Arkansas River to go whitewater rafting is the command drill.
 You learn what “hard-right” and “hard-left” mean (basically paddling like crazy on one side or the other), “all forward” or “all back” (padding in unison to move the boat forward or back) and “over-right” and “over-left” (everybody pile onto one side of the boat to dislodge it from a rock).
 You also learn what to do when somebody goes overboard.

 The guide stands at the helm and shouts these directions over the roar of the river and it’s your job as one of four oarsmen to carry them out.
 If you work together, acting deftly and with authority you can avoid colliding with rocks, getting caught in eddies, being swamped in backflows or breached.
 The idea is to slip through narrow passageways, slide over the crowns of submerged boulders, ride over gushing rooster tails, spin away from swirling whirlpools and dig like crazy through tumbling stretches of furious whitewater without mishap.